 - Flood Depth and Analysis Grids communicate the depth and velocity of floodwaters as well as the probability of an area being flooded over time

 - Flood Risk Assessment Data provides an assessment of potential financial consequences and other impacts associated with structures located in a high-risk area known as the Special Flood Hazard Area.
 This data also enables communities to make informed decisions regarding future land development and community infrastructure

 In addition to these standard flood risk datasets, the Flood Risk Database may contain custom flood risk datasets created for the specific project area or even risk datasets related to other hazards.
-Geographic Information System (GIS) software and specialize skills are required to view the FRD and the associated elements.
+Geographic Information System (GIS) software and specialized skills are required to view the FRD and the associated elements.

 Are Flood Risk Products Available for All Communities?

 Not yet.
 Under Risk MAP, FEMA produces flood risk products along with regulatory flood map updates.
 FEMA undertakes a limited number of flood risk projects each year that take several years to complete.
 As a result, flood risk products are not available in all communities.

 If you do not see your area of interest in the search tool’s drop down menus, your community does not have any flood risk products available at this time.